Last Updated On

 What is Gherkin?

 Gherkin uses a set of special keywords to give structure and meaning to executable specifications.
-Each keyword is translated to many spoken languages; in this reference, we will use English.
+Each keyword is translated into many spoken languages; in this reference, we will use English.
 Gherkin serves multiple purposes:-

-• Unambiguous executable specification
+- Unambiguous executable specification

-• Automated testing using Cucumber
+- Automated testing using Cucumber

-• Document how the system actually behaves
+- Document how the system actually behaves

-What is Feature File?
+What is a Feature File?

-Feature file consist of below-mentioned keywords:-
+Feature file consists of the below-mentioned keywords:-

-The first keyword in the Feature file is Feature keyword, followed by : and short text that describes the feature.
+The first keyword in the Feature file is the Feature keyword, followed by: and short text that describes the feature.

 5) Steps – Each step starts with Given, When, Then, And or But.
 Cucumber executes each step in a scenario one at a time, in the sequence they have mentioned in the scenario.
 When Cucumber tries to execute a step, it looks for a matching step definition to execute.

-1. a) Given – It is used to describe the initial context of the scenario.
+- Given – It is used to describe the initial context of the scenario.
 When a Given step is executed, it will configure the system to a well-defined state, such as creating & configuring objects or adding data to a test database.

-2. b) When – It is used to describe an event or action.
+- When – It is used to describe an event or action.
 This can be a person interacting with the system, or it can be an event triggered by another system.

-3. c) Then – It is used to describe the expected outcome of the scenario
+- Then – It is used to describe the expected outcome of the scenario

-4. d) And/But – If we have several Given’s, When’s or Then’s, then we can use And /But.
+- And/But – If we have several Given’s, When’s or Then’s, then we can use And /But.

 Feature: Book flight ticket for one-way trip